-Dr. Sims is the Senior Vice President for Virtual Education and Outreach Programs.
-She began her career at GSSM as Vice President for the Accelerate Virtual Engineering Program in 2017, and she will continue to lead the Accelerate Program as part of her new role.
+Dr. Sims is the Interim GSSM President and Senior Vice President for Virtual Education and Outreach Programs.
+She began her career at GSSM as Vice President for the Accelerate Virtual Engineering Program in 2017, and in 2018 she became the Senior VP for Virtual and Outreach Programs.
 Prior to GSSM, Dr. Sims was the Dean of Engineering and Technology at the North Carolina School of Science and Mathematics (NCSSM) which housed the Engineering and Computer Science programs, as well as the Peter T. Haughton Fabrication and Innovation Lab.
 During her tenure at NCSSM, Dr. Sims developed and taught courses in Statics, Biomedical Engineering, Electrical Engineering, Engineering Research, and Biomedical Instrumentation.
 Most of the courses she taught used a combination of project based learning, design projects, and problem sets to give students a foundation in engineering and teach them skills that will be helpful as they pursue undergraduate degrees in engineering.

 Dr. Sims has also been involved in outreach activities through national organizations as well as NCSSM.
 She was the Director for Step Up to STEM, a 2-week residential STEM program for rising ninth grade students.
 In addition, she was the lead developer of the Biomedical Engineering (Health and Life Science) strand for on an NCSSM curriculum development project for the NC Dept. of Public Instruction.